 - Children must order from the child’s menu if available and adults must always order from the adult menu.

-- Some items are not included in the dining plans; for example, alcoholic beverages and some bottled drinks, in-room mini bars, souvenir or refillable mugs, snacks from rental counters, merchandise and photographs (see specific [dining plans] for more details).
+- Some items are not included in the dining plans; for example, alcoholic beverages (prior to 2018) and some bottled drinks, in-room mini bars, souvenir or refillable mugs, snacks from rental counters, merchandise and photographs (see specific dining plans for more details).

 - Disney changed the rules regarding gratuities in 2008 and generally they are no longer included for table service and signature restaurants, character dining and dinner shows.
 Gratuities are also added for parties of 6 or more and for items not on the plan, for example alcoholic beverages.

 - Note that all dining plans must be booked prior to arrival, it is not possible to purchase them after your arrival.